SilasMarvin/wasmind/actors/delegation_network/crates/send_message/README.md

 # Send Message Tool Actor

-*Example tool actor for inter-agent communication within the Hive delegation network*
+*Example tool actor for inter-agent communication within the Wasmind delegation network*

 This tool actor enables AI agents to send messages to subordinate agents they have spawned or are managing.
 It provides a controlled communication channel for providing guidance, asking for updates, and coordinating work between agents in a delegation hierarchy.